Signed in as:

 Travis died as a hero in 1836 in the battle of the Alamo.
 The property was left to his 7 year old son, Charles Edward and 5 year old daughter, Susan Isabella.
 Ben Milam was killed in the siege of Bexar in 1835, also as an “indomitable” Texas hero.

-A local effort is currently underway to designate FM 150 West as The William B. Travis Trail to honor this great hero who died in the battle of the Alamo.
+A local effort successfully designated FM 150 West as The William B. Travis Trail to honor this great hero who died in the battle of the Alamo.

 The Driftwood Historical Conservation Society was created as a direct result of the FM 150 West Corridor Study.
 Various members of the DHCS served on the Corridor Study Citizen Advisory Panel and many members participated in Corridor Study meetings.
 The DHCS and its committees worked closely with the Corridor Study team to provide input concerning the opinions of the Driftwood community.
 The DHCS is proud to have been a part of this study and wish to thank the Corridor Study Team and County Commissioners for working together to meet community concerns and Hays County needs.